7 Financial Advantages of Retiring in Florida

 When it comes to retirement, sales taxes can add up quickly.
 They're the hardest taxes to minimize since they're charged at a flat rate with every purchase a resident makes.
 Sales taxes apply to essential items like medicine and groceries.

 Florida retirees also reap the benefits of slightly lower-than-average property taxes.
 The average effective property tax rate in the state is .83%, although the official property tax rates vary for each Florida County.
 A retired person who owned a home valued at $250,000 would own around $2,000 per year in effective property taxes.
 The national average effective property tax rate is 1.07%.

 Florida Homestead Exemption Reduces Taxable Income

-Florida offers a generous homestead exemption to its residents.
-Exemptions save taxpayers money by reducing the assessed value of their properties.
+Florida offers its residents a generous homestead exemption.
+Exemptions save taxpayers money by reducing property assessments.